mleonhard/tokimark/Readme.md

 When you stream, you use software to record and send it through the Internet.
 The software can add a tokimark to the file once a second.
 We call this a 'live tokimark'.
-Live tokimarks add about 0.02 Mbps (2.5 KB/s) to the stream bandwidth.
+Live tokimarks add about 0.02 Mbps (2.5 KB/s) (TODO: Update) to the stream bandwidth.

 When you stream video, you can hold up a phone with an app that shows a new aftermark QR code every second.
 We call this a 'live aftermark'.